To get Personalised DAF Based Questions for your Robust Interview Preparation.

 Linkages Between Organised Crime and Terrorism:

 • Terrorist groups need arms and money to fight against security forces.
-The organised criminals and terrorist groups become client of each other.
-Organised criminals groups smuggle arms, drugs, cattle, humans to generate money for terrorist groups.
+The organized criminals and terrorist groups become clients of each other.
+Organized criminals groups smuggle arms, drugs, cattle, humans to generate money for terrorist groups.

-• Terrorist groups always try to destabilise the country and bring down the morale of security forces.
-When the terrorist groups are unable to confront with the security forces directly, they turn towards organised criminals.
-Thus organised criminals indirectly help these terrorist groups.
+• Terrorist groups always try to destabilize the country and bring down the morale of security forces.
+When the terrorist groups are unable to confront the security forces directly, they turn towards organized criminals.
+Thus organized criminals indirectly help these terrorist groups.

-• Organised criminal groups generally establish strong communication network.
-These organised groups act as eyes and ears of the terrorist groups.
+• Organized criminal groups generally establish strong communication networks.
+These organized groups act as eyes and ears of the terrorist groups.

 • Terrorist organizations in India, especially in the northeast, mobilize funds by becoming couriers of illegal drugs and arms and at times even human beings from one point to another within the country.

 • Terrorists are always in need of money.
-As they fail to mobilise large amount of money, they take help of organised criminals to exchange counterfeit currency with arms.
+As they fail to mobilize large amounts of money, they take help of organized criminals to exchange counterfeit currency with arms.

 Penetration of Organised crime and their link with terrorism in different states of India